 For tech events, Scotland is a force to be reckoned with too.
 March saw the return of Datafest, Scotland’s two week festival devoted to data innovation, while this month EiE Invest returns to showcase Scotland’s hottest tech companies to global investors.

-In the summer, Europe’s best cross-functional tech conference, Turing Fest, turns up the heat, taking over Edinburgh for three sunny days (hopefully!) of top tech talk in August.
+In the summer, Europe’s best cross-functional tech conference, Turing Fest, turns up the heat, taking over Edinburgh for three days of top tech talk in August.